juyeop03/juyeop03.github.io/_posts/2022-11-27-Communication skills that I wish I had before I started my social life eng.md

 ![ok]({{ site.baseurl }}/assets/images/22-11-06/ok.jpg)

 But always excessive is not good.
-Don't lose yourself because you take care of counterpart Keep appropriate line and try change slowly your interest from yourself to counterpart.
+Don't lose yourself because you take care of counterpart.
+Keep appropriate line and try change slowly your interest from yourself to counterpart.

-It is not easy never but try effort hardly and everyone become to be best driver in yourself life 😏
+It is not easy never but try effort hardly and everyone become to be best driver in your life. 😏